rodneyshupe/Cookbook/Recipes/Appetizers/GingerPrawns.rst

 Directions
 ----------

-#.
-Heat the olive oil in a wok or saute pan over med. - high heat
+1. Heat the olive oil in a wok or saute pan over med. - high heat
-#.
-Add the garlic and ginger and stir fry for 30 seconds, season
+2. Add the garlic and ginger and stir fry for 30 seconds, season
-#.
-Add celery, walnut oil, daikon, sweet chilli sauce, soy sauce, season, and saute for 2 minutes
+3. Add celery, walnut oil, daikon, sweet chilli sauce, soy sauce, season, and saute for 2 minutes
-#.
-Add the prawns and saute for 2-3 minutes.
+4. Add the prawns and saute for 2-3 minutes.
 Add lime juice, and white wine, reduce for 1-2 minutes.
-#.
-Correct seasoning if required, and add parsely, saute for 30 seconds.
+5. Correct seasoning if required, and add parsley, saute for 30 seconds.